scrmbld/253-phase-4/report/manip.typ

   caption: [Distribution of the number of grabs per task in the control condition.]
 ) <controlgrabs>

+The control condition grab counts fall overwhelmingly between 1 and 3.
+It is clear from the data that users are not grabbing the object a large number of times.
+The three instances of 7 grabs are clear outliers compared to the other data points.

 #figure(
   image("images/experiment_grabs.png", width: 60%),
   caption: [Distribution of the number of grabs per task in the experiment condition.]
 ) <experimentgrabs>

+The experiment condition shows a much wider distribution of grab counts than the control case.
+The values are also significantly higher than that of the control.

 === Survey Results